-The sin of Solomon consisted in the fact that he taught his wives the [astral magic] rituals addressed to the superior ministers [angels] responsible for each of the nations in order to bring down their influx on the different nations.
-Solomon was cherished by the Lord, therefore, it was sinful enough that he searched to know these magic ways, and even more so that he taught them to his wives who already converted and became Israelites…
+The sin of Solomon consisted in the fact that he taught his wives the [astral-magical] rituals directed to the superior ministers [angels] responsible for each of the nations in order to bring down their influx on the different nations.
+Solomon was cherished by the Lord.
+Therefore, it was already sinful that he sought knowledge of these magic practices, and even more so that he taught these [practices] to his wives who had already converted and became Israelites…

-Solomon’s empire succeeded in its heydays in subjugating without force neighboring and remote kingdoms by the prestige and action of the King’s universal knowledge.
-This peaceful expansion featured prominently in the story of the Queen of Saba acknowledging the superiority of King Solomon.
-Searching for reasons and causes for the decomposition of the Solomonian empire, Abravanel sheds light on the dark side of Solomon’s desire of subjugation:
+In its heyday, Solomon’s empire had succeeded in subjugating neighboring and remote kingdoms without force but by the prestige of the King’s universal knowledge.
+This peaceful expansion featured prominently in the story of the Queen of Sheba who openly acknowledged King Solomon’s superiority.
+Searching for the causes for the decline of the Solomonic empire, Abravanel sheds light on the darker side of Solomon’s desire for subjugation:

-Solomon was lustful and a lover of women.
-It is the habitude of Kings that their wives, who sits in the forefront of the Kingdom´s majesty and are called Queens, take part with the Kings in the Royal prestige and honor.
-Yet, the other wives, when the Kings mate with them occasionally and in secret, no importance nor attention is given to them.
-In contrast, it belonged to Solomon’s grandeur and virtue that all the women with whom he mated in his whole life were immediately isolated and separated.
-Nobody had the right to touch them because of the honor of the king who slept with them… Maybe Solomon did what Ahasuerus did.
-He summoned many virgins to see which young woman would fit the king´s taste.
-After he slept with one after the other in order to select sixty women to be Queens and he selected eighty to be his concubines and to serve the king.
-With these women, he was sleeping several times according to his will.
-As for the rest of the princesses and concubines, he did not know them another time after the first penetration, since these women did not fit his taste and this was the reason of their separation and seclusion…
+Solomon was lustful and was a lover of women.
+It is the habit of kings that their wives, who sit at the forefront of the kingdom’s majesty and are called queens, partake of royal prestige and honor.
+But as for other wives, when kings have sex with them occasionally and in secret, neither importance nor attention is accorded to them.
+In contrast, it befitted Solomon’s grandeur and virtue that all the women with whom he had sex throughout his whole life were immediately isolated and separated.
+Nobody had the right to touch them [afterward] as it was [an affront to the] honor of the King who had slept with them… Maybe Solomon did what Ahasuerus did, summoning many virgins to see which young woman would fit the King’s taste.
+After he slept with one after the other in order to select sixty women to be queens, he selected eighty to be his concubines and to serve the king.
+He would sleep with these women as many times as he pleased.
+As for the rest of the princesses and concubines – he did not know them another time after the first intercourse, since these women did not fit his taste, and this was the reason for their separation and seclusion…

 Solomon’s lust knew no limit, as his imperial domination over near and distant kingdoms.
-In sharp contrast to the model of ascendancy by divine perfect knowledge, Solomon’s unbounded desire for foreign young wives demonstrates a spectacular subjugation drive to satisfy his own particular pleasure - and not a “general ruling” guided by a perfect knowledge of the common interest.
-Abravanel describes vividly and in details the erotic selection process of Solomon´s queens and concubines as well as of the relegation of hundred of wives as secluded, “forbidden for all men as sacred tools.”
+In sharp contrast to the model of ascendancy by divine perfect knowledge, Solomon’s unbounded desire for young, foreign wives demonstrates his subjugation to his baser drives, his need to satisfy his own selfish pleasures – the foil to a “general reign” guided by a perfect knowledge of the common interest of the people.
+Abravanel vividly describes the erotic selection process of Solomon’s queens and concubines as well as the relegation of hundreds of women to a secluded status, “forbidden for all men as sacred tools.”